Jeff Erbert | 7 March, 2025

 Generative AI in drug discovery refers to a subset of artificial intelligence platforms that focus on using existing data to predict how cells will react to a mind-numbing number of manipulations.

-Essentially, these advanced algorithms and machine learning techniques, which won the 2024 Nobel Prize for Chemistry, are used to design new molecular structures, predict how proteins will fold, simulate drug interactions, and optimize drug candidates.
+Essentially, these advanced algorithms and machine learning techniques, which won the 2024 Nobel Prize for Chemistry, are used to predict how proteins will fold and optimize drug candidates.

 Generative AI also enhances virtual screening, a critical step in drug discovery that involves evaluating vast chemical libraries to identify potential active compounds.
 By predicting how different molecules interact with specific biological targets, these generative AI models can focus on compounds that are most likely to succeed while also revealing new treatment applications for existing conditions.